Recruitment Resources

 Recruiting international students

-Similar to the PGWPP program, employers may also wish to explore recruitment efforts with international students looking to secure part-time employment.
-Although employing international students may also lead to longer employment once the employee is finished school, they are only able to work 20 hours per week and full-time during holidays while in school.
+Similar to the PGWPP program, employers may also wish to explore recruitment efforts with international students looking to secure employment.
+Starting May 2024, students can work a maximum of 24 hours per week off campus.
+Employing international students may also lead to longer employment once the employee is finished school.

 Bc pnp skilled worker